bestinslot-xyz/OPI/README.md

 ```

 There is an optional block event hash reporting system pointed at https://api.opi.network/report_block.
 If you want to exclude your node from this, just change `REPORT_TO_INDEXER` variable in `brc20_index/.env`.
+Also change `REPORT_NAME` to differentiate your node from others.

 **BRC-20 API** exposes activity on block (block events), balance of a wallet at the start of a given height, current balance of a wallet, block hash and cumulative hash at a given block and hash of all current balances.